 Their first confrontation took place in the 2006 French Open quarter-finals.
 Djokovic retired in the third set, with Nadal leading two sets to love.

-Novak Djokovic is the player who most challenged Rafael Nadal on clay, having beaten him 7 times (for 19 losses).
+Novak Djokovic is the player who most challenged Rafael Nadal on clay, having beaten him eight times (for 19 losses).
 The Serb is the only player to have beaten the Spaniard in four clay-court finals and the only active player to have beaten him at Roland Garros (in three sets in 2015 and then in five in 2021’s epic semi-final).

 A complete list of their matches is available on the ATP website.